Skip to content

 Victorian clients who own a holiday house should be aware that Vacant Residential Land Tax notifications are due by 15 February 2026.

-Also important to note, From the 2026 land tax year, the rules have expanded so that unimproved residential land is now subject to VRLT if it has remained undeveloped for at least five years.
+Also important to note, from the 2026 land tax year, the rules have expanded so that unimproved residential land is now subject to VRLT if it has remained undeveloped for at least five years.
+The unimproved value of the land, as assessed by the Valuer General, is used to determine liability for VRLT, so owners should ensure their land tax assessment accounts for this.

 Preparing for the 2026 land tax year